giselesanda/Multi_Omics/README.md

  - adversity -> prenatal or postnatal adversity score
  - covariates -> PC buccal cells or PC blood cell types + PC population

+We put the script for each cohort in their own files
+- ALSPAC
+- GUSTO
+- MAVAN
+- UCSF